SARAH BIRK: FOCUS, DEDICATION, SUCCESS

 Elly Neubert: Sarah, you have been incredibly busy planning projects and getting experience on set.
 You are a new extern but you are more active than most.
 Tell me about the most recent project that you have worked on.
 You just worked with a science teacher correct?

 Sarah Birk: That guy is getting his doctorate and he had to do a video of a class with power point slides and things like that.
 This guy had stingrays in his 4th grade science class that were built into the floor!
 It was crazy!
 So I set up and I filmed him, he had a board that he was reading from and I filmed him reading.
-I took that footage and put in pictures from the slide show and put some music in it and he is going to turn it in from there.
+I took that footage and put in pictures from the slide show and put some film in it and he is going to turn it in from there.